postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 }
 ```

-> By default, mock servers are public and can receive requests from anyone.
+> By default, mock servers are public and can receive requests from anyone and anywhere (such as a browser, application code, or a `curl` command).
 If you don't want the mock server to be public, add the line `"private": true` to the request body.

 As always, make sure to add an `x-api-key` header with your Postman API Key.
 When ready, select **Send** to send the request to the Postman API and create the mock server.